AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 This is the expected behavior—`CRLF` will become `LF` in Git's index, meaning when you push those files to your repo, they'll have `LF` line endings in the remote copy of your code.
 Anyone who later pulls or checks out that code will see `LF` line endings locally.

-But Git doesn't actually change line endings for the **local copies** of your files (i.e., the ones in its working tree).
+But git doesn't actually change line endings for the **local copies** of your files (i.e., the ones in its working tree).
 Hence the last bit of the message, which informs you that the files you just renormalized may still continue to use `CRLF` locally.

 Rest assured that these files will never use `CRLF` in the *remote* copy of your code if you've specified `LF` as your desired line ending convention in the `.gitattributes` file.